nertzy/node-gemfire/README.md

 ### From Source

-1. Clone this repo to a local directory.
-2. Download and install the GemFire 7.0.2 Native Client for your platform from [Pivotal Network](https://network.pivotal.io/products/pivotal-gemfire).
+1. Download and install the GemFire 7.0.2 Native Client for your platform from [Pivotal Network](https://network.pivotal.io/products/pivotal-gemfire).
-3. Set the environment variables described by the [GemFire Native Client installation instructions](http://gemfire.docs.pivotal.io/latest/userguide/index.html#gemfire_nativeclient/introduction/install-overview.html) for your platform.
+2. Set the environment variables described by the [GemFire Native Client installation instructions](http://gemfire.docs.pivotal.io/latest/userguide/index.html#gemfire_nativeclient/introduction/install-overview.html) for your platform.
-4. Install our package into your NodeJS project: `cd /my/node/project && npm install --save-dev /path/to/our/repo`
+3. Install our package into your NodeJS project: `cd /my/node/project && npm install --save-dev pivotal/node-gemfire`

 ## Usage example